 WARNING: If you or your loved one is using or considering using Chantix or Champix be sure and watch this safety warning video clip released by the U.S. Food and Drug Administration (FDA) on April 1, 2008, or read the warnings at the FDA website.WARNING: Do not rely upon any information in this article to replace individual consultations with your doctor, pharmacist or other qualified health care provider.

 "Does Chantix really work?"
 "Tell me the truth, what are my chances?"
 Frankly, not good.
-Putting aside for the moment underestimated risks regarding Chantix's link to suicide, if Chantix (whose chemical name is varenicline and sold as Champix outside the U.S.) is used as a stand-alone quitting aid without ongoing counseling or support, your chances of quitting smoking for one year are likely less than 1 in 11.
+Putting aside FDA use risk concerns, if Chantix (whose chemical name is varenicline and sold as Champix outside the U.S.) is used as a stand-alone quitting aid without ongoing counseling or support, your chances of quitting smoking for one year are likely less than 1 in 11.

 Article Links Index